tlc-pack/tenset/scripts/README.md

 ## Data Collection Procedure

-1. Dump metadata of all networks.
-The metadata includes all tasks and relay IR of a network
+1. (about 30 mins) Dump metadata of all networks.
+The metadata includes all tasks and relay IR of a network.
 ```
 python3 dump_network_info.py
 ```
-2. Dump all programs for measurement
+2. (about 30 mins) Dump all programs for measurement
 ```
 python3 dump_programs.py
 ```